-

 In 1989, the Berlin Wall came down and Communism in Eastern Europe imploded from within, followed two years later by the collapse of the Soviet Union.
 These events made liberalism – democracy and free markets – look triumphant.
 Francis Fukuyama called it “the end of history,” since history seemed to have reached its goal.
 The debate over political and economic systems was over: we had figured out the best way to organize a society’s politics and the economy.

 Things look different now.
 Many today look at growing inequality, environmental catastrophes, and political polarization, and are more likely to say they do not endorse democracy or free markets.
 For many, the promise of socialism is more satisfying than the reality of capitalism.
 Even capitalism’s strongest proponents often feel that it is due for an overhaul.
+Meanwhile, the world is experiencing the most significant backlash against trade and globalization since the 1930s.
 This course aims to give you a sense for the current debate over capitalism and its alternatives, weighing the advantages and disadvantages of different approaches.

 This course will examine the following core questions: